-Let us introduce you to the art of Sous Vide – French for “under vacuum” – a cooking technique that marries science with culinary expertise to achieve the perfect plate.
+Let us introduce you to the art of Sous Vide – French for “under vacuum” – a cooking technique that combines science with culinary expertise to achieve the perfect plate.

 A Brief History of Sous Vide

-Though cooking food in a water bath may sound like a modern marvel, Sous Vide’s roots go back to the ancient culinary traditions of poaching and simmering.
-But it was in 1974 that French chef Georges Pralus and food scientist Bruno Goussault revolutionized the culinary world by formally introducing the Sous Vide technique.
+Though cooking food in a water bath may sound like a modern marvel, Sous Vide’s roots return to the ancient culinary traditions of poaching and simmering.
+In 1974, French chef Georges Pralus and food scientist Bruno Goussault revolutionized the culinary world by formally introducing the Sous Vide technique.
 Initially developed to improve the texture and reduce the shrinkage of foie gras, Sous Vide has come to dominate professional kitchens and has now charmed its way into home kitchens.

 The Importance of Time and Temperature

-The essence of Sous Vide lies in its precise control of time and temperature.
+The essence lies in its precise control of time and temperature.
 By sealing food in vacuum-sealed bags and cooking it at a consistent temperature, the technique allows proteins to cook evenly from edge to center.
-But the perfection Sous Vide promises comes only with an accurate understanding of cooking times and temperatures.
+But the perfection Sous Vide promises requires an accurate understanding of cooking times and temperatures.

 The Main Attraction: Cooking Times & Temperature